Administration order

 Judgment forthwith

-Court order to pay the whole judgment debt immediately.
+A court order to pay the whole judgment debt straight away.

 Back to top